sgoeschl/presentations/javameetup/openapi/slides/openapi.md

     description: Operations about user
 ```

-^ Provide better overview
-Tag names are used generated Java interfaces
+^ Used for grouping in the Swagger UI

 ---

 ![inline](./images/openapi-tags-section.jpg)

+^ Tag names are used generated Java interfaces

 ---